 Ghorepani Trek, the third trekking day

-Short description: We climbed from Upper Ghorepani to Deurali Pass, and then we descended to Ban Thanti.
+Short Description: We climbed from Upper Ghorepani to Deurali Pass, and then we descended to Ban Thanti.
 We abruptly continued the downhill to a tributary stream of the Bhurunngdi Khola Valley, from where we constantly hiked up to Tadapani.
 Further on, we walked along a contour line to Ghandruk, where we stayed overnight.

-In the evening, I had my favorite garlic soup, fried chicken with French potatoes, rice pudding and a hot mint tea.
-While eating my dinner, I was admiring the Himalayan view through the smoky colored window of the dining room.
-Outside, blinking colorful lights hung from the eaves of the house, creating a Christmas atmosphere.
+In the evening, I had my favorite garlic soup, fried chicken with French potatoes, rice pudding, and a hot mint tea.
+While eating my dinner, I was admiring the Himalayan view through the smoky-colored window of the dining room.
+Outside, blinking colorful lights hung from the eaves of the house creating a Christmas atmosphere.

-After dinner, a group of twelve trekkers from the Netherlands celebrated the birthday of one of the women from the group.
-There were several power cuts, the landlord brought candles, but the trekkers from the Netherlands continued to celebrate drinking beer no matter what happened.
+After dinner, a group of twelve trekkers from the Netherlands celebrated the birthday of one of the women in the group.
+There were several power cuts, the landlord brought candles, but the trekkers from the Netherlands continued to celebrate drinking beer no matter what had happened.
 Suddenly, the group’s guide brought a big pink cake with small candles for the woman’s birthday.
 The porters filmed the scene excitedly when everybody sang ‘Happy Birthday.’
-They were charmed by the party that ended with a series of dances between the Nepalis and the Dutch.
+They were charmed by the party that eventually ended with a series of dances between the Nepalis and the Dutch.

 Ghorepani Trek, the fourth trekking day

-Short description: I walked through Ghandruk, and then we went down toward Kimrong Khola Valley, where we crossed a suspension bridge and abruptly climbed to Chinu.
+Short Description: I walked through Ghandruk, and then we went down toward Kimrong Khola Valley, where we crossed a suspension bridge and abruptly climbed to Chinu.
 In the afternoon, I enjoyed a royal bath at the local hot springs (the only hot shower in one week).

 Ghorepani Trek, the fifth trekking day (and the last one)

 I woke up early in the morning and when I looked out of the window, I saw Annapurna South still surrounded by stars.
-For breakfast, I had eggs and Gurung bread with honey, the customary masala tea and milk coffee.
-I said goodbye to the cyclists, Thomas and Antony, and we agreed to keep in touch in the near future.
+For breakfast, I had eggs and Gurung bread with honey, the customary masala tea, and milk coffee.
+I said goodbye to the cyclists, Thomas and Antony, and we agreed to keep in touch in the future.

-Want to subscribe to my travel diaries?
-Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.
+Want to subscribe to my travelogues?
+Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.